kaideas/gatsby-kaideas/_data/blog/2020-05-06-truck-display-system.md

 Instead of using kitchen display systems as our main inspiration, action-based mental models like recipes, GPS navigation, and to-do lists provided a clearer framework.

-### Making smart bets
+### Lack of precedent &rarr; making smart bets
 Since there wasn't a lot of historic precedent for cooking pizzas on trucks with 56 cloud-connected ovens, we decided our best approach was to make a few smart bets and test with our in-house fleet in real life.
 While we brainstormed lots of potential interaction models—AR, voice, wearables—we could prove our hypothesis with traditional software, and decided to design for tablets mounted on our trucks.

 ## Development
-#### Activities: sketching, team brainstorming, wireframing, interactive prototyping, user demos
+_Activities: sketching, team brainstorming, wireframing, interactive prototyping, user demos_

 Using the to-do list model, I started sketching potential solutions.
 Fitting 56 ovens and their metadata onto a tablet was a challenge, but since the physical ovens didn't show their status, it was essential to keep this information persistent.